bigjason/honey/README.rst

 Dead Project, Move Along
 ========================

-**I am no longer maintining this project.
+**I am no longer maintaining this project.
 If it interests you I would be glad to hand it over.**

 _________________